Zhong-Lab-UCSD/HiCtool/tutorial/normalization-yaffe-tanay.md

 :-------------------------:|:-------------------------:
 ![](/figures/HiCtool_chr6_40kb_normalized_enrich.png)  |  ![](/figures/HiCtool_chr6_40kb_normalized_enrich_histogram.png)

-**Additional example of the contact matrix for chromosome 6 at 1 Mb resolution**
+**Additional example of the enrichment contact matrix for chromosome 6 at 1 Mb resolution**

 In order to change the heatmap resolution, first data have to be calculated at the desired resolution set with the parameter ``bin_size`` of ``normalize_chromosome_enrich_data`` ([see section 2.2.](#22-normalized-enrichment-data)):
 ```Python